PurdueElectricRacing/pers-syntax-highlighting/README.md

 # pers README

-You can find the language specifications on [Confluence]: http://confluence.purdueelectricracing.com
+You can find the language specifications on [Confluence]( http://confluence.purdueelectricracing.com)

 ## Features